Scientific research remains male-dominated

 Leaky pipeline

-But afterwards they start dropping out of the academic career ladder (a phenomenon known as the “leaky pipeline”.)
+But afterwards they start dropping out of the academic career ladder (a phenomenon known as the “leaky pipeline”).
 The higher the position, the fewer women are represented, the statement said.

 + Read more about the leaky pipeline in Switzerland here